Hide SSRS Table Nulls

 This SSRS article shows an example of how to hide table rows with Nulls or empty values.
 In real-time, it is annoying to see empty rows in a table report, and using a simple expression with the IIF condition will hide those Nulls.

 To work with this, right-click on the Datasets folder to create a new DataSet.
-The screenshot below shows the data set we use for this hide SSRS Table Nulls example.
+Writing the below code inside the SSMS shows the data set we use for this hide SSRS Table Nulls example.

 How to Hide SSRS Table Nulls?